Governance Best Practices

 Check Governance Units (SuiteScript 1.0)

-If you use SuiteScript 1.0 scheduled scripts, you need to add a function that checks how many governance units you have left and then yields if the number of units is low.
+If you use SuiteScript 1.0 scheduled scripts, you'll need to add a function that checks how many governance units you have left and yields if the number is low.

-Yielding is a SuiteScript 1.0 capability that creates a recovery point for a script, and then schedules a later time for the script to complete.
-With yielding, a scheduled script may not finish running all inputs and outputs, but it will process as many as possible and run the rest later.
-Using a checker function to yield ensures that all processed data retains its integrity.
+Yielding in SuiteScript 1.0 creates a recovery point for a script and schedules it to finish later.
+With yielding, a scheduled script might not finish all its inputs and outputs at once, but it'll process as many as it can and handle the rest later.
+Using a checker function to yield ensures that all processed data stays accurate.

 Note: